SOM-Research/Impromptu/StartUp.md

 ```
 respectively.

-In case of choosing using `nvm`, there are additional steps the used should follow:
+In case of choosing using `nvm`, there are additional steps the user should follow:
  - Install `node` using `nvm` (v.
 23.3.0 recommended)
  ```
  nvm install v23.3.0